MunWolf/thronefall_multiplayer/README.md

 ## TODO

-* Make coins fly to closest player when day arrives (decide who it flies to on the server and then sync targets).
 * Handle restarts and exit to level select gracefully.

-* Make sure coins are not lost if 2 players try to build the same building.

-* Spawn exploding coins when player disconnects corresponding to his balance.
-* Players can drop coins for other players to pick up.

 * Make UI for hosting/connecting to servers
 * Make UI to leave a server
+* If a client cancels building the coins are currently permanently lost (CoinDisplay.CancelFill needs to send a packet)